 MY REVIEW OF THE DIGITAL EFFECTS BETAS

 In 1987 Sony introduced three models that featured digital special effects.
-These were the SL-810D, SL-HF840D and the SL-HF860D.
+These were the SL-810D, SL-HF840D, and SL-HF860D.
 A fourth model was offered in 1989 to compliment the EDV-7500 Extended Definition Beta that came out the year before.
 It was ungraded with simulated wood side panels and a gun metal-flake finish.
 It behaves the same as the earlier SL-HF860D.
-All four models were built upon Sony's reliable 711B2 chassis design used in the SL-300, SL-HF450 and SL-HF650 VCRs.
-They look very similar to the digital models but with the added special effects.
+All four models were built upon Sony's reliable 711B2 chassis design.
+For more on chassis designs, click here.
 In this discussion my comments are going to apply mainly to the digital features.

-When I first saw the SL-HF860D I was impressed with the picture.
-Here was a VCR that for the first time produced a rock steady picture in pause.
-No jitter, shaking or lines.
-The unique digital (video) effects were impressive but they seemed more like a curiosity rather than useful tools.
+When I first saw the SL-HF860D, I was impressed with the picture.
+Here was a VCR that for the first time produced a rock-steady picture in pause.
+No jitter, shaking, or lines.
+These were always a characteristic of the VCRs that came before it.
+The unique digital (video) effects were impressive, but they seemed more like a curiosity rather than useful tools.
 I was later to discover that with a little creative spirit they could be very useful.
 With experimentation I discovered some very clever uses for the new picture treatments and tape control.
-Besides the improved still picture there was a new super slow motion option.
-This is accomplished with a marriage between the digital and analog circuits.
-The video comes directly from the tape running at a slow speed and the digital circuits help keep the picture clean.
-Some artifacts still made it to the screen but they are minimal.
-High speed scan was another welcomed bonus.
-With this feature during fast forward or rewind pressing digital scan on the remote shows a high speed picture.
-This was accomplished without the VCR going into Betaskipscan, as with other models.
+Besides the improved still picture, there was a new super slow-motion feature.
+This is accomplished by a marriage between the digital and the analog circuits.
+The video comes directly from the tape running at a very slow speed and the digital circuits help keep the picture clear.
+Some artifacts still made it to the screen, but they were minimal.
+High-speed scan was another welcomed bonus.
+With this feature, during fast forward or rewind, pressing digital scan on the remote shows an ultra high-speed picture.
+This is accomplished without the VCR going into Betaskipscan, as with all previous models.
 This is nice and handy when searching a tape.
-Digital scan is only available with the 860D and 870D.
-As you would expect not all of the digital effects available apply to every model, so you need to check the features list in their individual descriptions to see which ones apply.
-Now on too the inventive picture treatments.
-They are operated using one of the two keypad designs found on the four digital models, see below.
+Ultra scan is only available with the 860D and 870D.
+As you would expect, not all of the digital effects available apply to every model, so you need to check the features list in their individual descriptions to see which ones apply.
+Now on to the inventive picture treatments.
+They are operated using one of the two keypad designs found on the four digital models; see below.

 SL-810D and SL-HF840D